dereneaton/ipyrad/docs/pedicularis_cli.rst

 Load the fastq Sample data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-When the data path is with the **sorted_fastq_path** as opposed to the **raw_data_path**
+When the data location is entered as a **sorted_fastq_path** as opposed to a
-step1 has a different functionality.
-Instead of demultiplexing the data it simply
+**raw_data_path**, step1 has a different functionality.
+Instead of
-counts the number of reads for each sample and parses the file names to extract
+demultiplexing the data it simply counts the number of reads for each
-names for the Samples.
+sample and uses the file names to extract names for the Samples.
 For example, the file 29154_superba.fastq.gz will be
 assigned to a Sample named "29154_superba".
 Here we run step1 (-s 1) and
 ask ipyrad to print the results when it is finished (-r).